Inheritance tax and estate planning advice and solutions

 Seven years can make all the difference when it comes to gifting your assets.
 This is because certain gifts are subject to inheritance tax – usually at a rate of 40% - unless you live for seven years after making the gift.
 The 7 year inheritance tax rule is in place to prevent people from giving away everything on their deathbed in order to avoid inheritance tax.

 There are certain gifts that are usually tax -free at the time you make them, for example you have an inheritance tax gift allowance of £3,000 in each tax year and can make regular gifts from your surplus income.
 Most other gifts are classed as ‘potentially exempt transfers’, which means they will be exempt from inheritance tax if you live for seven years after making them.
-If you don’t survive the full seven years, the amount of inheritance tax on gifts that your beneficiaries will pay is tapered.
+If you don’t survive the full seven years and the value of the gift exceeds your available nil rate band, the amount of inheritance tax on those gifts, that your beneficiaries will pay, is tapered.

 Gifts, philanthropy and charity